Standards and Sanctions

 2. Ensure this work is checked and monitored on a regular basis and used in lessons with peers and/or marked to give extra feedback.

 3. If a student is not completing this outside of lesson work and/or there are progress concerns, the teacher must inform the student and parent immediately.

 Point 3 above is where the academic referral system is to be used.
-Often a teacher will give one warning to a student if work is not completed and that warning will come with an email or a phone call to the parent/carer.
-After that an academic referral letter will be issued on email to the student and parent/carer.
+An academic referral letter will be issued on email to the student and parent/carer.
 The letter will make it clear what the concern/issue is along with a focus on what the student needs to do to improve.
 We would encourage parents/carers to make contact with the teacher from whom the referral has been made.
 This conversation can make the issue much clearer in order for parents to assist us in supporting and challenging their son/daughter for improved progress.

 The academic referral system is a simple and efficient method of communication between the teacher and the parent/carer.
 Please see the below for example reasons for why academic referrals may be issued.

 - Lack of evidence of independent prep time work being completed

 - Poor attendance – unexplained absence from 2 consecutive lessons

 - Any other reasons as long as its linked to academic progress